 It is also among the most complex operations in the construction of the knife to obtain a shreo and its departures, counterphiles, etc. perfectly clean and symmetrical.

 Those who use the CNC do it by machine, which leaves a surface at the end of the steps and a support to be finished with tape that “simplifies” the work but still requires knowledge to accurately use a CNC machine.

-It’s okay if you make productions but to make a knife or a few specimens it makes sense to spend to have a CNC for metal or is it better to spend on a good sander and learn the manual art of the knife maker?
+Is it okay if you make productions but to make a knife or a few specimens it makes sense to spend to have a CNC for metal or is it better to spend on a good sanders and learn the manual art of the knife maker?